johnrm174/model-railway-signalling/README.md

       block_id:int - The local identifier to be used for the Block Instrument x:int, y:int - Position of the instrument on the canvas (in pixels) Optional Parameters:
-      block_callback - The function to call if the section is manually toggled - default: null Note that the callback function returns (item_id, callback type) single_line:bool -
-      bell_sound_file:str - The filename of the soundfile (in the local package resources folder to use for the bell sound (default "bell-ring-01.wav") telegraph_sound_file:str - The filename of the soundfile (in the local package resources folder to use for the Telegraph key sound (default "telegraph-key-01.wav") linked_to:int/str - the identifier for the "paired" block instrument - can be specified either as an integer (representing the ID of a Block Instrument on the the local schematic), or a string representing a Block Instrument running on a remote node - see MQTT networking (default = None)
+      block_callback - The function to call when the repeater indicator on our instrument has been updated (i.e. the block changed on the linked instrument) - default: null Note that the callback function returns (item_id, callback type) single_line:bool - for a single line instrument(created without a repeater) - default: False bell_sound_file:str - The filename of the soundfile (in the local package resources folder) to use for the bell sound (default "bell-ring-01.wav") telegraph_sound_file:str - The filename of the soundfile (in the local package resources) to use for the Telegraph key sound (default "telegraph-key-01.wav") linked_to:int/str - the identifier for the "paired" block instrument - can be specified either as an integer (representing the ID of a Block Instrument on the the local schematic), or a string representing a Block Instrument running on a remote node - see MQTT networking (default = None)

-Note that the Block Instruments feature is primarily intended to provide a prototypical means of communication betewwn signalmen working their respective signal boxes.
+Note that the Block Instruments feature is primarily intended to provide a prototypical means of communication between signallers working their respective signal boxes.
 As such, MQTT networking is "built in" - If a remote instrument identifier is specified for the "linked_to" instrument and the MQTT network has been configured then this function will automatically configured the block instrument to publish its state and telegraph key clicks to the remote instrument and